parleh-mate/singapore-parliament-speeches-dbt/docs/columns/member_party.md

 {% docs member_party %}

-'Party' indicates the political party or designation of the member.
+The political party or designation of the member.

 | Acronym |                 Party                 |
 | ------- | ------------------------------------- |